Junos OS: FIPS 140-2 security compliance

-For advanced network security, a special version of Junos OS called Junos-FIPS 140-2 Security Compliance is available, providing customers with software tools to configure a network of Juniper Networks devices in a Federal Information Processing Standards (FIPS) environment.
+Junos-FIPS 140-2 Security Compliance is a variation of Junos OS, providing users with software tools to configure a network of Juniper Networks devices in a Federal Information Processing Standards (FIPS) environment.

 Juniper Extension Toolkit (JET)

-Junos OS offers programming interfaces and the Juniper Extension Toolkit (JET) for developing applications that unlock more value from the network.
+Junos OS offers programming interfaces and the Juniper Extension Toolkit (JET).
 JET is a standard component of Junos OS, and it runs on all Juniper routers, switches, and security devices.
-JET simplifies the automation of operational, configuration, and management tasks, providing a rich set of open and customizable APIs for control, management, and data planes.
+JET simplifies the automation of operational, configuration, and management tasks, providing a set of open and customizable APIs for control, management, and data planes.
 It supports standardized programming languages for application development and communication to the Junos OS fast programmable database through standardized and open data exchange formats.
 It also opens up Trio and Express ASICs via a set of third-party controller-specific adapters, including SAI, OpenFlow, and P4.

 Junos Fusion

-Junos Fusion helps reduce network complexity and operational expenses by enabling multiple distributed devices to be managed as a single, logical device.
+Junos Fusion is a logical device used to reduce network complexity and operational expenses.
 Two different Junos Fusion architectures are available, one for provider edge and one for enterprise.